IBM/WxMCPServer/README.md

 --header "response_code:stdio"
 ```

-## Setup (webMethods API Gateway)

-A pre-configured **Portal Client API** archive is available for webMethods API Gateway.
-Import this archive to create the `WxMCP-Portal-Client` API in API Gateway.

-Then update the credentials in the **`wxmcp-portal-credentials`** alias with the technical user's credentials that can access the **webMethods Developer Portal**.

 ## Limitations

-- Only OpenAPI 3.x specifications in **JSON format** are supported.
-  (No issue for webMethods API Gateway, but third-party gateways may require conversion.)
-- Only `"Content-Type": "application/json"` is supported for sending and receiving.
+- Only `"Content-Type": "application/json"` is supported for sending and receiving data to APIs.